-For an Administrative Refund Account, it is not necessary to enter a positive 85 batch (or any other batch).
-However, the ledger distribution switch must be changed to "1" (Monies paid are systematically disbursed when due) to allow funds to disburse to OSC OUF via check.
+For an Administrative Refund Account, it is not necessary to enter a positive 85 batch.
+However, the ledger distribution switch must be changed to "1" (Monies paid are systematically disbursed when due) and a positive 61 batch for the total amount of the disbursement must be entered to allow funds to disburse to OSC OUF via check.